martinGithub/dance_moves/README.md

 Using OpenCV we could improve the quality of the videos by running some video stabilisation method, background substraction and contrast enhancement.
 We could also denoise the sound on some videos.
+We could use avconvert when executed on Mac OS (from OS X Lion) to avoid the installation of libav or ffmpeg.

 ## GIFS